VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

   recipe cache.
 - `is_visible(player, item, show_usages)`: optionally hides this contribution.

-Each contribution must define `get_recipes` or `is_recipe`.
+Each contribution must define `get_recipes` or `is_recipe` (one is enough).
 The tab must still be registered by some mod before it can be displayed, but contributions may be registered before or after the tab.

 ```lua
 -- Shared presentation, typically registered by craftguide or a common API mod.